Hair Salon Loyalty Programme: Rebook 70% of Clients

 For commission-based salons: Salon-level loyalty with stylist preference tracking.
 The client’s card shows their preferred stylist, but rewards come from the salon.

-For chair-rental salons: Individual stylist programs, or a salon-wide program where stamps are tracked per stylist but rewards are standardized.
+For chair-rental salons: Individual stylist programmes, or a salon-wide programme where stamps are tracked per stylist but rewards are standardised.

 Step 1: Choose Your Reward